Macrometacorp/pyC8/README.md

-# pyC8
+# PyC8

-Welcome to the GitHub page for **pyC8**, a python driver for Macrometa Digital Edge Fabric.
+Welcome to the GitHub page for **pyC8**, a Python driver for the Digital Edge Fabric.

 ### Features

 - Clean Pythonic interface.
 - Lightweight.